derbackes/djia-list/readme.md

 {ticker: 'GOOG'},
 {ticker: 'MMM'}]

-But with all 500 ticker symbols
+But with all 30 Dow ticker symbols

 Example
 ========